jamesjharper/integra8/examples/README.md

 > Integra8 has a pure `async` implementation.
 It does not create threads and instead leaves this to your async runtime of choice.

 ### Concurrency Ordering behaviour
-Integra8 always honours the component order in code (for all components _except_ suites).
+Integra8 will execute `Tests`, `Setups` and `Tear downs` components in the order they appear in the source file.
-Because of this, components are only run concurrently, when they are *adjacent* to other concurrent components in the scheduling order.
+Because of this, components are only run concurrently, when they are *adjacent* to other concurrent components in execution order.

-This design allows ordered tests to co-exist with a concept of concurrency, while also enabling concurrency modes to combine in unique ways that may not be immediately intuitive.
+This design allows ordered tests to co-exist with a concurrency tests.

 Exact implementation details for scheduling can be found [here](./core/scheduling/src/components.rs)